vmware-tanzu-learning/shipkin-course/units/using-shipkin/extensions/index.md

 {{codebase-file codebase="prerequisite-code" path="build.gradle" lang="groovy" ref="master" hidden="false"}}
 ```

--   `codebase`: The codebase when the file is located, as listed in the
+-   `codebase`: The codebase where the file is located, as listed in the
     `unit.json` file.
 -   `path`: the path to the file relative to the codebase root.
 -   `ref`: the branch or tag for the file.